 \begin{proof} The operation $\bend\trop(-)$ commutes with restriction to the degree $d$ graded piece, so

-By Propositions \ref{prop:bend-locus} and \ref{prop:intersection-of-bend-loci}, the dual, $\left(A_d \otimes S/\bend\trop(I_d) \right)^\vee$ is the tropical linear space in $(A_d\otimes S)^\vee$ that is the tropicalization of the linear subspace $(A_d \otimes k / I_d)^\vee \subset (A_d \otimes k)^\vee$.
+By Propositions \ref{prop:bend-locus} and \ref{prop:intersection-of-bend-loci}, the dual, $\left(A_d \otimes S/\bend\trop(I_d) \right)^\vee$, is the tropical linear space in $(A_d\otimes S)^\vee$ that is the tropicalization of the linear subspace $(A_d \otimes k / I_d)^\vee \subset (A_d \otimes k)^\vee$.
 Since the tropicalization of a subspace of dimension $r$ is a rank $r$ tropical linear space, the statement that $\bend\trop(-)$ preserves the Hilbert function of $I$ now follows from Lemma \ref{lem:lin-space-dim}.
 The statement about the Hilbert polynomials then follows since, by Theorem \ref{thm:Coxcomp}, $\Trop^{\nu}_{\PP^n}(Z)$ is defined by the homogeneous congruence $\bend\trop(I)$. \end{proof}

-\begin{remark} A key observation in the above proof is that the homogeneous coordinate semiring of a tropicalized projective subscheme is a direct sum of $\T$-modules, each of which dualizes to yield a tropical linear space.
-Most $\T$-schemes do not satisfy this restrictive property.
-For instance, consider the family where $t$ is the parameter on $\A^1$.
-Using this observation, it is easy to see that the fiber $Z_t$ over $t\in\T$ is the tropicalization of a projective subscheme if and only $t=-\infty$. \end{remark}

-Recall that classically a family of projective subschemes is flat if and only if the Hilbert polynomials of the fibres are all equal.
+Recall that, classically, a family of subschemes in projective space is flat if and only if the Hilbert polynomials of the fibers are all equal.
 The above result therefore suggests that if one views tropicalization as some kind of degeneration of a variety, then the numerical behavior is that of a flat degeneration.
 Moreover, this next result (Theorem \ref{thm:ValFamily} part (2)) shows that the family of all tropicalizations of a projective subscheme $Z$ has the numerical behaviour of a flat family.

-\begin{corollary} For $S$ a totally ordered idempotent semifield, the Hilbert polynomial of the fibre of the family $\Trop^{\nu^k_{univ}}(Z) \to \val(k)$ over any $S$-point is equal to the Hilbert polynomial of $Z$. \end{corollary} \begin{proof} This follows directly from Theorems \ref{thm:valfamily1} and \ref{thm:HF2} since the Hilbert polynomials of the fibres are all equal to the Hilbert polynomial of $Z$. \end{proof}
+\begin{corollary} For $S$ a totally ordered idempotent semifield, the Hilbert polynomial of the fiber of the family $\Trop^{\nu^k_{univ}}(Z) \to \val(k)$ over any $S$-point is equal to the Hilbert polynomial of $Z$. \end{corollary} \begin{proof} This follows directly from Theorems \ref{thm:valfamily1} and \ref{thm:HF2} since the Hilbert polynomials of the fibers are all equal to the Hilbert polynomial of $Z$. \end{proof}